marcusoftnet/marcusoftnet.github.io/_posts/2008-05-05-avega-i-like-it.md

 Well, for me, it does!

-This weekend i have had some great times with a great bunch of people.
+This weekend I have had some great times with a great bunch of people.
 Lots of interesting, fun and engaging discussions and get togethers.
 Lots of things going well in the group, [people](http://blogg.joakimsunden.se/) getting rewarded for efforts